 If you’re going to pick up a Marriott card from Chase, I’d much rather get the Marriott Bonvoy Boundless Card instead.
 The card has a $95 annual fee, but for that, you get a lot more benefits.
 On the most basic level, the card offers:

-- A better welcome bonus of 3 Free Nights (each night valued up to 50,000 points) after spending $3,000 within the first three months
+- A better limited time welcome bonus of 100,000 Bonvoy points after spending $3,000 within the first three months

 - A better return on spending, plus the ability to earn elite nights with spending